ConduitIO/conduit/docs/writing-a-connector-guidelines.md

 for the source connector code, destination connector code, connector specifications, an example of a configuration, etc.

-Also included is a `Makefile` with commonly used target, GitHub workflow for linting the code, running unit tests, automatically merging minor dependabot upgrades, etc.
+Also included is a `Makefile` with commonly used targets and GitHub workflows for linting the code, running unit tests, automatically merging minor dependabot upgrades, etc.

 ## Research the 3rd party system